The Home of Tibetan Buddhist Texts in Translation

 hung, pal gyi kanyen bö kham kyong

 Hūṃ.
-You obey the Awesome One’s commands and protect Tibet,
+By obeying the Awesome One’s commands, you protect Tibet;

 མ་སྲིང་བསྟན་མ་བཅུ་གཉིས་རྣམས༔